Contact Us

 Step 6.2 - add it individually in the CAM Processor

-2) If you have any milling design also check 46 Milling and 20 Dimension.
-To do so, Hit the Add button Change Section under Job as Edge cut the outline and then select 46 Milling
+2) If you have any milling in your design you will also need the export the 46 Milling layer into the outline Gerber layer.
+To do so, click the Add button, change Section under Job to Edge cut outline and then select 46 Milling and 20 Dimension layers.

 Step 6.2 - Hit the Add button Change Section under Job as Edge cut the outline